jrwieland/TaraniTunes-v4.x/Color Screen Widget/README.md

 	![Timer settings](Screenshots3/clrtimer.png)
  	The inverse middle position of your chosen "3" position switch is the best practice for running the widget.

-	2. Set active “FLIGHT MODES” model 5 and 6 trims as follows:
+	2. Set active “FLIGHT MODES” model rudder and alieron trims as follows :
 	![Flight modes settings](Screenshots3/clrtrims.png)
-	In fact, put every 5 and 6 trims to “`--`” for every flight mode you use.
+	 (Change to your desired control trims)

 	3. The playlist selector uses GV9 ....
 The program will set this item:
 	![Global Variables](Screenshots3/clrgv.png)